 Dinners are still long, consider bringing toys or using the nursery.
 The servers are speedy and even bring kids food out first, but still, toddlers aren’t known for wanting to sit still for long.
 The restaurants have a highchair and crayons waiting, but it is still a good idea to bring a few small toys OR put them in the nursery to have dinner there.
 I think my personal favorite though is the quick switch.
 Have them bring your toddler’s food with your appetizer, then after your toddler eats, one parent can go drop her off in the nursery then return to finish your meal together in a more relaxed environment.

->

-> Bring a princess dress.
+Bring a princess dress.
 They are for sale on the boat, but obviously very marked up.
 Little girls are wandering around in dresses everywhere and our girls begged to wear their dresses all the time.
-You don’t need anything super fancy, Target has some great options, but it is definitely worth bringing one with you.
+You don’t need anything super fancy, Amazon has some great options, but it is definitely worth bringing one with you.

->

-> Don’t forget a hat.
+Don’t forget a hat.
 I was surprised that we weren’t actually in the sun that much, but when we went onto Castaway Cay, there wasn’t much shade, so a hat is necessary.

 Spurge for a room with a veranda.
 Our girls napped every day for about 2 hours.
 We were able to sit on the balcony, watch the ocean and islands and sip a cold adult beverage (remember, you can bring your own beer and the rooms have a small fridge to keep it cold!).
 I honestly don’t know what we would have done without it.